 The area just east of the beach and between Route 101, split by railroad tracks, is the “Funk Zone”.
 This area, which was once industrial, is being re-developed with attractive shops, restaurants and businesses like surfboard shops and artists.
 It is also home to the city’s Urban Wine Trail with more than 15 tasting rooms.

-I did stop in and see the new Hotel Indigo at 121 State St. It had just opened and is a colorful, contemporary hotel that is attractive and well-designed.
+I did stop in and see the new Riviera Beach House (formerly Hotel Indigo) at 121 State St. It had just opened and is a colorful, contemporary hotel that is attractive and well-designed.
 I would definitely stay there on my next trip.
 You are close to the beach and a short walk to the main shopping and restaurant district.

 Other hotels getting good reviews include the Hotel Milo, The Goodland, The Spanish Garden Inn, the Agave Inn and the Kimpton Canary.
 The Harbor Inn has 17 rooms and is a block from West Beach.
 The Hotel Californian is an elegant property on the water and has a popular restaurant, Black Bird.